How The Hate Group Alliance Defending Freedom Is Infiltrating Public Schools

 In 2015, Media Matters published a piece about ADF’s campaign to influence local school district policies and pass state-level legislation that would ban transgender students from accessing bathroom and locker room facilities consistent with their gender identity.
 In December 2014, ADF started emailing public school districts across the country to "advise" them of its recommended "Student Physical Privacy" policy.
 In February 2015, ADF released a model state-level bill to prohibit all public school transgender students from using any facilities that correspond with their gender identity.
 Later that year, legislators in Nevada, Kentucky, Minnesota, Texas and Wisconsin all proposed versions of ADF's bill.
 Similarly, North Carolina’s disastrous anti-transgender House Bill 2 (HB 2), which passed in spring 2016, closely mirrors ADF’s model state-level bill regarding student bathroom access.

 In the 2017 legislative session, over 20 anti-transgender “bathroom bills” have been proposed in state legislatures across the nation.
 While none of these bills have passed yet, ADF continues to use its nearly $50 million annual budget and employ its mammoth network of over 3,000 allied attorneys to try to convince public school districts to adopt discriminatory, anti-transgender policies.
-The organization also appears to be trying to install friendly candidates on local school boards to further its causes.
+The organization has also worked with a local anti-transgender group, which tried to install friendly candidates on its local school board to further its causes.

 It’s impossible to know the extent of ADF’s anti-transgender activism, especially because many of its 3,000-plus “allied attorneys” never publicly identify themselves as such.
 Below is a nonexhaustive list of situations in which ADF representatives or affiliated individuals testified at local school events and ran in local school board races, sued school districts with transgender-inclusive policies, and sent letters to schools urging them to institute anti-transgender policies.